dch/glazier/README.md

     make -f Makefile.win release

-## Installer
+To build an installer using WiX to creates a full Windows .msi:

-The installer is built using WiX and creates a full Windows .msi installer package.
-The installer optionalkl sets up CouchDB running as a Windows Service.
+    cd \relax\glazier

-TODO: Complete installer work
+    bin\build_installer.cmd

 # Appendix